-Marlene was formed as a spiritual director in the Arrupe Program, Melbourne, Australia, and has twelve years experience engaging with the Spiritual Exercises, spiritual direction and the formation of spiritual directors at Campion Centre of Ignatian Spirituality, and as a Senior Lecturer and Director of Student Formation at Sentir Graduate College of Spiritual Formation, a College of the University of Divinity.
+Dr Marlene Marburg PhD has twenty or so years experience engaging with the Spiritual Exercises, spiritual direction and the formation of spiritual directors.
+She was a Senior Lecturer and Student Formator at Sentir Graduate College of Spiritual Formation, a College of the University of Divinity.
 She and Bernadette Miles are the Directors of Kardia Formation Pty.
 Ltd. which began in 2015.

-In her doctoral thesis, ‘Poetry and Grace: an Autoethnography Exploring Poetry as Prayer in the Context of Ignatian Spirituality’, she explored the capacity of poetry to access levels of deep personal and communal awareness.
+Marlene’s doctoral thesis, ‘Poetry and Grace: an Autoethnography Exploring Poetry as Prayer in the Context of Ignatian Spirituality’ explores the capacity of poetry to access levels of deep personal and communal awareness.
 Marlene has a series of poetry collections entitled Grace Undone, listed below.
 She has also written Grace upon Grace: Savouring the Spiritual Exercises through the Arts.
-The next collection will incarnate the comments of William Barry SJ on Marlene’s PhD thesis — This thesis shows that the use of poetry is a way of making the Spiritual Exercises.
+The next collection will incarnate the comments of William Barry SJ on Marlene’s PhD thesis — This thesis shows that poetry is a way of making the Spiritual Exercises.

-Marlene is impassioned to tend the heart, to enable all to know kardia.
-She is committed to listen to disenfranchised voices to determine how best to create program opportunities which facilitate deeply formative listening towards meaningful expression.
+Marlene is committed to listen to disenfranchised voices to determine how best to create and deliver program opportunities which facilitate deeply formative listening towards meaningful expression.

 “Dr Marlene Marburg Interviewed by Norm Currie Series 12, Episodes 5 and 6.”.
 In Harmony in Diversity, edited by Northern Access Television Multi-faith and Inter-faith Awareness.: Melbourne Community Television.
 Channel 31, 2015.